PhD in Anthropology

-- Take upper division graduate courses (numbered 300 and above, but excluding ANTH 699: Directed Reading) from four different full-time Department of Anthropology faculty members.
+- Take upper division graduate courses (numbered 300 and above, but excluding 699 Directed Reading) from 4 different full-time Department of Anthropology faculty members (not including Cooperating Graduate Faculty).
 This may overlap with the above core course requirements.

 When these students have fulfilled the above course requirements, they are eligible to convene their doctoral committee and hold the Candidacy Meeting.